darbymaguire/darbymaguire.github.io/index.md

 I love running, and by far my best experiences have been doing a 40-mile ultramarathon with zero training whatsoever, along with running the Marine Corps Marathon in 2019 for a non-profit called Back on My Feet that combats homelessness throughout the United States.

 When I'm not running, you can also find me on the slopes or in the surf, living in sunny California gives me the incredible opportunity to even do both in one day.
-I'm also a big reader (thanks to my kindle!) and love anything and all Margaret Atwood.
+I'm also a big reader (thanks to my kindle!) and love any and all Margaret Atwood.